outpaddling/LPJS/README.md

 Users are often forced to use a particular operating system by software vendors, who only support one or a few systems.
-In contrast, LPJS will never limit your freedom to choose between POSIX standard operating systems.
+In contrast, LPJS will never limit your freedom to choose between POSIX-based systems.
-This choice should be based on the technical merits of the OS, such as reliability and performance, not on what platforms will run the software you need.
+This choice should be based on the technical merits of the OS, such as reliability and performance, not on which platforms will run the software you need.

-With LPJS, you are even free to use multiple operating systems in the same cluster or grid.
-E.g., use RHEL on some nodes to run commercial software, Debian or FreeBSD for easy installation from huge collections of the latest open source packages, DragonFly for optimal multithreading, macOS to capitalize on the power of Apple Silicon systems, or OpenBSD for maximum security.
-Use the highly portable NetBSD to utilize hardware not supported by other platforms, and use NetBSD's portable pkgsrc package manager to install common software on all of your nodes, whether running BSD, Linux, macOS, or any other POSIX platform.
+With LPJS, you can even use multiple operating systems in the same cluster or grid.
+E.g., use RHEL on some nodes to run commercial software, Debian or FreeBSD for easy installation of open source software from huge package collections, DragonFly for optimal multithreading, macOS to capitalize on the power of Apple Silicon systems, or OpenBSD for maximum security.
+Use the highly portable NetBSD to utilize hardware not supported by other platforms.

+Use NetBSD's portable [pkgsrc](https://pkgsrc.org) package manager to install common software on all of your nodes, whether running BSD, Linux, macOS, or any other POSIX platform.
-The pkgsrc package manager is also highly portable to POSIX-compatible systems and provides one of the largest package collections of existing package managers.
+The pkgsrc package manager is portable to virtually all POSIX-compatible systems and provides one of the largest package collections among existing package managers.
 Hence, pkgsrc enables the use of multiple operating systems running __exactly__ the same application software.